LIFSHallym/secrev/README.md

 <div class='embed-container'><iframe src='https://www.youtube.com/embed/_pAqVe-Ckgs' frameborder='0' allowfullscreen></iframe></div>

 For presenters, please send your stream link to the SecRev organizers as soon as possible.

+# <a name="who"></a>Who are we?
+The Security Revolution conference is the brainchild of the [SERENE-RISC](www.serene-risc.ca) group, and specifically Michael Joyce, at the [Université de Montréal](http://umontreal.ca).
+Support is provided by the [Legal Informaitics and Forensic Science Institute](https://global.hallym.ac.kr) at Hallym University.

+Our goal is to help reduce the cost of sharing information security research with a global audience.
+We hope to run similar events in the future.
+If you are interested, please contact us.